simplesamlphp/simplesamlphp/.github/ISSUE_TEMPLATE/bug_report.md

 # **Help us to keep this issue-tracker clean!
 For questions or support, please refer to our [mailing lists](https://simplesamlphp.org/lists)**

+**Specifics of your environment**
+1. Are you acting as SP/IdP/proxy?
+2. SimpleSAMLphp: What version are you using?
+3. PHP: What version are you using?
+4. Platform: unix or Windows?
+5. Webserver: Apache/Nginx/ISS?

 **Describe the bug**
 A clear and concise description of what the bug is.